zhaozilong2zl/pi-MoRE_Critic_MARL/README.md

 <!--
 Official Implementation of Tackling Early Termination in Multi-Agent Reinforcement Learning with Permutation Invariant Mixture of Residual Experts Critics
 -->
-Anonymous repository of manuscript Tackling Early Termination in Multi-Agent Reinforcement Learning with Permutation Invariant Mixture of Residual Experts Critics for double-blind review
+Anonymous repository for the manuscript "Tackling Early Termination in Multi-Agent Reinforcement Learning with Permutation Invariant Mixture of Residual Experts Critics" submitted for double-blind review

 # Algorithms
 1. Permutation-Invariant Mixture-of-Residual-Experts (pi-MoRE), our method
-2. Permutation-Invariant MAPPO (pi-MAPPO), our method exclude MoE mechanism
+2. Permutation-Invariant MAPPO (pi-MAPPO), our method without the MoE mechanism
 3. Multi-Agent POsthumous Credit Assignment (MA-POCA, For more details, please refer to: https://arxiv.org/abs/2111.05992)
 4. Multi-Actor-Attention-Critic (MAAC, For more details, please refer to: https://arxiv.org/abs/1810.02912)
 5. MAPPO (For more details, please refer to: https://arxiv.org/abs/2103.01955)